Balancingrock/SwifterLog/README.md

 Note: Planned releases are for information only, they are subject to change without notice.

+Maintenance updates are updates due to management of the (SPM) package hierarchy, they don't affect the source code.

 #### v1.1.0 (Open)

 - No new features planned.
 Features and bugfixes will be made on an ad-hoc basis as needed to support Swiftfire development.